British Indian Department: History

-The early Indian Department, 1755-1774
+The early Indian Department, 1755–1774

 Before 1755, responsibility for maintaining diplomatic relations with the Indigenous nations of North America rested with the individual British colonies.
 It was only the outbreak of the Seven Years' War that impelled the British Empire to centralize the management of Indian Affairs.
 Accordingly, Sir William Johnson was granted a special commission as Superintendent of Indian Affairs in 1755 in order to mobilize allied Indigenous warriors in the struggle against New France, and to win over or neutralize the Indigenous allies of the French.

 Initially, the administration of Indian Affairs in British America was divided into two geographical departments.
 The superintendent of the northern department, responsible for negotiations with the Indians living north of the Ohio River, was Sir William Johnson who held the position until his death in 1774.
-Sir William was succeeded by his son-in-law, Guy Johnson, who served as superintendent of Indian Affairs for the northern department until 1782.
+Sir William was succeeded by his nephew and heir, Guy Johnson, who served as superintendent of Indian Affairs for the northern department until 1782.

 The first superintendent for the Southern Department was Edmond Atkins, starting in 1756.
 John Stuart became the Superintendent for the Southern Department in 1762, serving until his death in 1779.

-American Revolution, 1775-1782
+American Revolution, 1775–1782

 During the American Revolutionary War, the Indian Department proved to be one of the most effective military forces at the disposal of the British Empire.
 Many Indigenous communities were bitterly opposed to the American settlers who had risen in rebellion, and therefore they made natural allies to the Loyalist cause.
 Joseph Brant rose to prominence as a leader of the Mohawk during the American Revolutionary War, during which he was appointed as a captain in the Indian Department.
 His sister Molly Brant also played a critical role in the Indian Department during this time, and was afterwards granted a pension from the British government for her services during the Revolution.